-Lucy is Press and Communications Officer at World Cancer Research Fund
+Lucy is the former Press and Communications Officer at World Cancer Research Fund.

 However, research by World Cancer Research Fund shows that drinking alcohol is linked to an increased risk of several cancers, including breast cancer.
 In the UK, around 11,700 cases of breast cancer could be prevented each year if nobody drank alcohol.